giuliposteraro/Globant-Challenges/README.md

 # Challenge 2

 Run `GET http://localhost:8080/requirement1` to obtain the first requirement result.
-In addition, you can find a csv file with the result with the name "result_req1.csv" in this repository
+In addition, when you run this command, it generates a csv file with the result with the name "result_req1.csv" in this repository

 Run `GET http://localhost:8080/requirement2` to obtain the second requirement result.
-As the same of the requirement 1, you can find a csv file with the result with the name "result_req2.csv"
+As the same of the requirement 1, it generates a csv file with the result with the name "result_req2.csv"